J2Nlab/laravel-simple-version/README.md

 ## License

-This package is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details
+This package is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.